The icon has changed! Visual Studio Code Version 1.17 released

 It's easy to use and intuitive.

-Previously, you had to open two windows, for example, if you had separate workspaces for source code and documentation, but now you can work smoothly in a single window.
+Previously, if you had separate workspaces for source code and documentation, you would have needed to open two windows, but now you can work smoothly within a single window.

 However, having two windows has the advantage that it is easier to use on multiple displays (partly because we've been used to that style up until now), so in that case, you may still have the option of opening two windows as before